 Access from Osaka International Airport to Osaka Station

 From Osaka-Airport Station, take the Osaka Monorail bound for Kadoma-shi Station, ride for three minutes, and then get off at Hotarugaike Station.
 Transfer to the Hankyu Takarazuka Line Express bound for Umeda, ride for 15 minutes, get off at Hankyu Umeda Station, and then walk to Osaka Station.

 From Kyoto Station, take the JR Tokaido/Sanyo Main Line Special Rapid Service Train bound for Himeji, ride for 28 minutes, and then get off at Osaka Station.

-Umeda, Osaka Station, Kitashinchi Other Entertainment Must-See
+Umeda, Osaka Station, Kitashinchi Other Restaurants Must-See